 In just one year, the share of Finns who own cryptocurrencies has fallen from 11 to 8.2 percent.
-This is shown in the Finnish part of the Crypto Adoption Survey 2026 from K33 Research, conducted in partnership with the Nordic Blockchain Association and Firi.
+This is shown in the Finnish part of the Crypto Adoption Survey 2026 from K33 Research, conducted in partnership with the Nordic Blockchain Association and FIRI.

 This means that although immediate enthusiasm has cooled, crypto remains an asset class that is well known in Finland, with a large base of former holders who may return to the market as sentiment improves.

 A total of 380,000 adults now own cryptocurrency, a decrease of 145,000 people compared to last year.
-Het.
+Hot.

-På.
-9.2 percent of Finns state that they have owned crypto in the past but no longer do so, so former owners now outnumber current owners (9.2 vs. 8.2 percent).
+At 9.2 percent of Finns state that they have owned crypto in the past but no longer do so, so former owners now outnumber current owners (9.2 vs. 8.2 percent).
 Overall, that means 17.4 percent of the population has had a relationship with crypto -- nearly 800,000 people.

 Here are some of the key figures from the Finnish part of the Crypto Adoption Survey 2026:

-På samma tid,.
+At the same time,.
 The 40—49 age group is now the largest demographic among Finnish crypto investors.
 Women's ownership also shows an unusual pattern: Women over the age of 50 are more likely to own crypto than women between the ages of 18 and 29 — a trend not seen in the rest of the Nordic countries.
 This suggests a more mature investor base and a shift away from the youth-driven wave of previous years.

 Although there are fewer existing crypto assets right now, the long-term interest is still significant: